dipy/dipy/doc/devel/coding_style_guideline.rst

-* The classes, objects, and any other construct referenced from the code should be written with inverted commas, such as in *In DIPY, we use an object called ``GradientTable`` which holds all the acquisition specific parameters, e.g. b-values, b-vectors, timings and others.*
+* The classes, objects, and any other construct referenced from the code should be written with inverted commas, such as in *In DIPY, we use an object called ``GradientTable`` which holds all the acquisition specific parameters, e.g. b-values, b-vectors, timings, and others.*
 * Cite the relevant papers.
 Use the *[NameYear]* convention for cross-referencing them, such as in [Garyfallidis2014]_, and put them under the :ref:`references` section.
 * Cross-reference related examples and files.
 Use the ``.. _specific_filename:`` convention to label a file at the top of it.
   Thus, other pages will be able to reference the file using the standard Sphinx syntax ``:ref:`specific_filename```.
 * Use an all-caps scheme for acronyms, and capitalize the first letters of the long names, such as in *Constrained Spherical Deconvolution (CSD)*, except in those cases where the most common convention has been to use lowercase, such as in *superior longitudinal fasciculus (SLF)*.
 * As customary in Python, use lowercase and separate words with underscores for filenames, labels for references, etc.
-* When including figures, use the regular font for captions (i.e. do not use bold faces), unless otherwise required for a specific text part (e.g. a DIPY object, etc.).
+* When including figures, use the regular font for captions (i.e. do not use bold faces) unless otherwise required for a specific text part (e.g. a DIPY object, etc.).
-* When referring to relative paths, use the backquote inline markup convention, such as in ``doc/devel``.
+* When referring to relative paths, use the backquote inline markup the convention, such as in ``doc/devel``.
 Do not add the greater-than/less-than signs to enclose the path.